webhintio/hint/packages/utils-worker/README.md

 ## Installation

-This package can be installed via NPM by running the following:
+This package can be installed via npm by running the following:

 ```bash
 npm install @hint/utils-worker --save